citp/privacy-policy-historical/w/wr/wra/wrapp.com.md

 ### 8\.
 Ability to View Your Information

-When you register a Wrapp Account, your Social Network friends will be notified of your use of Wrapp Services.
-Your Social Network friends with Wrapp accounts will then be able to give you electronic gifts or gift cards provided by various Merchants.

 It is up to you to make sure that you are comfortable with the information that you choose to provide to Wrapp and the information you choose to publish either directly on the Wrapp Platform or through your Social Network, which is connected to the Wrapp Platform.

-You acknowledge that when you use Wrapp Services, certain information that you post or provide through the Wrapp Platform (such as your name, profile, comments, collections and reviews,) may be shared with other users and posted on publicly available portions of the Wrapp Platform, including, without limitation, social media applications and other public fora (plural for forums ☺) in which you choose to participate.
+You acknowledge that when you use Wrapp Services, certain information that you post or provide through the Wrapp Platform (such as your name, profile, comments, collections and reviews,) may be shared with other users and posted on publicly available portions of the Wrapp Platform, including, without limitation, social media applications and other public fora (plural for forum ☺) in which you choose to participate.
 Please keep in mind that if you choose to disclose Personal Data when posting comments or other information or content through the Wrapp Platform, this information may become publicly available and may be collected and used by others, including people outside the Wrapp Platform.
 We will not have any obligations with respect to any information that you post via the Wrapp Platform and make available to others, and recommend that you use caution when giving out Personal Data to others through Social Networks.

 ### 9\.
 Security of Collected Information